IT Procurement - time for a change

 We understand the need for laptops and technology.
 We do not understand throwing away a perfectly functional laptop simply because it is a few years old and the warranty has run out.

-No matter the number, the percentage of e-waste that end up in landfill is too great - a huge amount of the e-waste is shipped to South America, Africa, China and India despite laws in place to forbid this.
+The percentage of e-waste that end up in landfill is too great - a huge amount of the e-waste is shipped to South America, Africa, China and India despite laws in place to forbid this.

 In developing countries, local e-waste ‘pickers’ (often children) are exposed to harmful toxins on e-waste sites, causing death in some cases, while the long-term damage to local populations and the environment is still unknown.

-Reducing the IT carbon footprint
+How Remanufactured laptops reduce the IT carbon footprint

 To manufacture just one new laptop, a huge amount of the Earth’s resources are used up, adding to the immense carbon footprint of the IT industry.